-This track was originally released on the Skam Cats compilation in December 2004 and is now available as a free digital download.
+This track was originally released on the Skam Cats compilation in December 2004.

 hi-res image of cover